 - Five flasks to pour it in.
 You can buy these gorgeous 8.5 ounce Bormioli Rocco flasks from Amazon that you see in most of the pictures on this page.

-- Optional: a funnel to assist with pouring the vodka into the narrow necks on the flasks.
+- A funnel (we used these from OXO) to help you pour the vodka into the narrow necks on the flasks.

-- Optional: something like a plastic sheet or newspaper over your counter, because little bits of Jolly Rancher fall out of the wrappers and stick to everything.
+- Optional: a plastic sheet or newspaper to cover your counter, because little bits of Jolly Rancher candy fall out of the wrappers and stick to everything.